The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 Subsequently the advent of the Minimeter (Fig. 41) allowed patients to use it in the home and chart their own respiratory function.
 This was a major step forward in the management of both asthma, cystic fibrosis and other respiratory conditions.

 Dr Wright says that “physiologists were a bit sniffy about the PFM holding that the proper way to measure flow is by volume and time but Colin McKerrow and Margery McDermott kindly did a very thorough calibration study”.
-Academic respiratory paediatricians remained, and remained “a bit sniffy” about the peak flow meter but we paediatricians and the parents found the peak flow meters of immense value in practical management of both children with CF and asthma.
+Academic respiratory paediatricians remained, “a bit sniffy” about the peak flow meter but we paediatricians and the parents found the peak flow meters of immense value in practical management of both children with CF and asthma.